- The Fatal error on your Windows 10 PC can be generated by corrupted files or out-of-date drivers, among other causes.

-Solution 2 – Disable driver signature enforcement
+2. Disable driver signature enforcement

 - Press F7 to select Disable driver signature enforcement.

-Solution 3 – Replace the corrupted files
+3. Replace the corrupted files

-Fatal system error can often be caused by corrupted system files, and users reported that Winlogon, Userinit.exe and msgina.dll are the files that you need to replace.
+A fatal system error can often be caused by corrupted system files, and users reported that Winlogon, Userinit.exe, and msgina.dll are the files that you need to replace.

-Solution 4 – Repair your registry
+4. Repair your registry

 Few users reported that they fixed this issue simply by repairing their registry.
 Windows creates a backup of your registry, and you can replace it by following these steps: